For reviewers

 Revised papers

-When authors make revisions to their article in response to reviewer comments, they are asked to submit a list of changes and any comments for transmission to the reviewers.
+When authors revise their article in response to reviewer comments, they are asked to submit a list of changes and any comments for transmission to the reviewers.

 If possible, the revised version is usually returned to the original reviewer who is then asked to affirm whether the revisions have been carried out satisfactorily.